asem29/DevOps/BashScript/ConfluencOpenFileIssue/ReadMe.txt

 Then you need to adjust the reciver mail in destination.json and the location of both files (destination.json, message.json) need to be added in fetch-openfile.sh

+The idea is to get notified and restart the confluence service.
+It was temporary solution because we are migrating to cloud.